KaTeX/KaTeX/CONTRIBUTING.md

 ## Testing

 Local testing can be done by running the node server in `server.js`.
-Run `make setup` to install dependencies, and then `make serve` to start the server.
+Run `npm install` to install dependencies, and then `npm start` to start the server.

 This will host an interactive editor at [http://localhost:7936/](http://localhost:7936/) to play around with and test